Lezaleas/Reviews-Churn/METHODOLOGY.md

 WHERE days_to_next_order IS NOT NULL;
 ```

-At this point it was possible to understand customer's repurchase rates, and some checks were made to improve our model.
-In particular, the correlation between review scores and average repurchase rate was of importance:
+At this stage, it was possible to assess customer repurchase rates and perform additional checks to validate the analysis.
+In particular, the relationship between review scores and average repurchase rates was examined:

 | Review Score | Repurchase Rate % | Count |
 |---:|---:|---:|
 | 1 | 2.37 | 9650 |